sa1ntslovur/freshify/docs/information/faq.md

 A shift at our store is an opportunity for Assistant Store Managers to host one, during which Team Leaders can potentially receive a promotion provided they don't have an ongoing cooldown period.

+### What is a training?
+{: .text-blue-100 }

+A training session is a vital step for Trainees who have applied at our application center.
+It provides them with an opportunity to familiarize themselves with our systems and procedures, enabling them to qualify for promotion and begin working at the store!

+### Is it required that a Trainee attends a training session prior to working?
+{: .text-blue-100 }

+Yes, attendance at a training session is mandatory for Trainees before they can begin working.

 ### What is a cooldown?
 {: .text-blue-100 }

 A cooldown period serves to prevent staff from receiving promotions too frequently.
 For instance, if a staff member was recently promoted in a previous session, they must wait until their cooldown period ends before they can be considered for another promotion in a shift.

+### If someone resigns, are they allowed to reclaim their rank and come back?
+{: .text-blue-100 }

+No, once an individual resigns, they cannot reclaim their previous rank and return.